DrewDalmedo/nix-discordjs-concept/README.md

 node .
 ```

+Alternatively, you could run the bot as a service.

 #### Running the bot as a service

-To run the bot as a foreground service WITHOUT entering a development shell, simply run:
+To run the bot as a foreground service while in a development shell, simply run:

 ```
 devenv up